AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 8. **VM (Virtual Machine):** A Virtual Machine (VM) defines the application-level logic of a blockchain.
 In technical terms, it specifies the blockchain’s state, state transition function, transactions, and the API through which users can interact with the blockchain. (from [Avalanche Subnets docs](https://docs.avax.network/subnets#virtual-machines))
 9. **Avalanche C-Chain:** The C-Chain is an implementation of the Ethereum Virtual Machine (EVM) that is part of Avalanche Primary Network. (from [Avalanche docs](https://docs.avax.network/overview/getting-started/avalanche-platform#contract-chain-c-chain))
 10. **Avalanche P-Chain:** The P-Chain is responsible for all validator and Subnet-level operations.
 The P-Chain API supports the creation of new blockchains and Subnets, the addition of validators to Subnets, staking operations, and other platform-level operations. (from [Avalanche docs](https://docs.avax.network/overview/getting-started/avalanche-platform#platform-chain-p-chain))
+11. **Staking** Staking is the process of locking up tokens to support a network while receiving a reward in return (rewards can be increased network utility, monetary compensation, etc.). (from [Avalanche knowledge base](https://support.avax.network/en/articles/4064665-what-is-staking))